Understanding and Working with Students and Adults from Poverty

 - To move from poverty to middle class or middle class to wealth, an individual must give up relationships for achievement.

-To better understand students and adults from poverty, the definition of poverty will be the "extent to which an individual does without resources" including:
+To better understand students and adults from poverty, the definition of poverty will be, "the extent to which an individual goes without resources" including:

 - Financial: Having the money to purchase goods and services.

 - Emotional: Being able to choose and control emotional responses, particularly to negative situations, without engaging in self-destructive behavior.
 This is an internal resource and shows itself through stamina, perseverance and choices.

 - Mental : Having the mental abilities and acquired skills (reading, writing, computing) to deal with daily life.

 - Physical : Having physical health and mobility. o Support Systems--Having friends, family, backup resources and knowledge bases available to

 access in times of need.
 These are external resources.